 It’s important to contact a VA home loan lender early on in the process, so you can start the preapproval process.
 Having a preapproval letter from a lender will help tremendously when it comes time to place an offer on a home.

-Important Tip: Check out this list of the top VA loan lenders, so you can compare and chose the right lender for you.
+Important Tip: Check out this list of the top VA loan lenders, so you can compare and choose the right lender for you.

 Provide the lender with copies of your financial documents including your photo ID, pay stubs, W-2 statements and federal tax returns for the past 2 years, and a divorce decree or child care statement specifying costs if applicable.
 Once all documents are gathered and are satisfactory, your lender will preapprove you for the VA loan.